University and External Funding Opportunities

 One particularly noteworthy external fellowship opportunity is the Economic Club of Washington Doctoral Research Fellowship.
 This provides a $10,000 stipend for 1 semester for students in the dissertation writing phase.
 Eligibility is restricted to students in the Washington, DC, area writing in economics and related disciplines, and our students have been very successful in winning this award over the years.
 For more information about the fellowship and how to apply, click here.

-Our students have won other external fellowships and internships in recent years, some of them specific to particular fields or topics.
-Recent sources of such support include the Federal Reserve Board, the International Monetary Fund, the Workers Compensation Research Institute and the Environmental Protection Agency.
+Our students have won other external fellowships, grants, and internships in recent years, some of them specific to particular fields or topics.
+Recent sources of such support include the Federal Reserve Board, the Federal Reserve Bank of Kansas City, the Americas Center of the Federal Reserve Bank of Atlanta, the Inter-American Development Bank Research Grant, the Mathematica Disability Research Consortium, and the National Science Foundation.
 Your advisors may have suggestions about sources of support (including summer job opportunities) that are particular to your field.